-But the hominids who found babies cute were probably more attentive and responsive parents, and because of that, their babies survived into adulthood and passed along their genes.
+But the hominids who experienced babies cute were probably more attentive and responsive parents, and because of that, their babies survived into adulthood and passed along their genes.
 Do that for a few dozen generations and the number of babies-are-cute people start to strongly outnumber the babies-are-just-babies people.

 One sensible theory about stage fright says that social anxiety originated as a survival response to “hostile dominants,” triggering escape, avoidance, or submissive behavior.

-People with certain personality traits – perfectionism, control issues, fear of failure, the need to be liked – struggle more with stage fright than others.
+People with certain personality traits – perfectionism, control issues, fear of failure, the need to be liked – typically struggle more with stage fright than others.

 HACKS FOR STAGE FRIGHT

-Diaphragm breathing: When you’re afraid or stressed, you take short, shallow, and irregular breaths.
+When you’re afraid or stressed, you take short, shallow, and irregular breaths.
 When you sleep, you take long, deep, and regular breaths.
 If you can make yourself take “sleeping breaths” it will be harder for your body to remember that it’s panicking.
 Taking a breath, holding it for a beat, and releasing it (repeating for 2-5 minutes) can stimulate the vagus nerve, and encourage the parasympathetic nervous system to step up and calm you down!

-Choose your thoughts: People with stage fright tend to imagine the worst, and those thoughts increase the symptoms.
+People with stage fright tend to imagine the worst, and those thoughts increase the symptoms.
 Instead, think (or even say out loud) thoughts that will calm and reassure you.

-Visualize: This won’t help in the moment, but is your best investment in the long term.
+This won’t help in the moment, but is your best investment in the long term.
 Long before your performance, regularly imagine the scene you anticipate triggering your stage fright.
 See yourself calm, cool, and kickin’ some audience ass.

-Therapy.
 There are many kinds of therapy, and you may find one that works for you.
 There’s talk therapy, bio-feedback, hypnosis, and other options.